 What about the Newport mansions tours?
 Self-guided audio tours are available at The Breakers, The Elms, Marble House and Rosecliff.
 Docent-led tours are provided at Chateau-sur-Mer, Chepstow, Hunter House, Isaac Bell House, and Kingscote.

 You can purchase tickets for Belcourt on their website, where they also list up-to-date opening hours and schedule.

-To visit Rough Point, you can purchase tickets at the door.
-See current pricing and schedule on the website.
+To visit Rough Point, you can purchase tickets on the website.

 Newport Mansions Hours and Schedule

-For the mansions owned by The Preservation Society, current mansion hours and schedule can be found here.
+For the Rhode Island mansions owned by The Preservation Society, current Newport mansion hours and schedules can be found here.
 Many of the homes are only open seasonally, though The Breakers (the most popular of the Newport Mansions) is open year-round.